UnicoLab/keras-model-registry/docs/getting-started/quickstart.md

 ```

 ### 3. **Performance Optimization**
-KMR layers are optimized for production use:
+KerasFactory layers are optimized for production use:

 ```python
 # Example: Memory-efficient model